code16/sharp/docs/guide/commands.md

 Commands in Sharp are a powerful way to integrate functional processes in the content management.
 They can be used to re-send an order to the customer, to synchronize pictures of a product, or to preview a page, for instance.

-Commands can be defined in an EntityList, in a Show Page or in a Dashboard.
-This documentation will focus on the EntityList, but the API is very similar in all three cases as explained at the end of this page.
+Commands can be defined in an Entity List, in a Show Page or in a Dashboard.
+This documentation will focus on the Entity List, but the API is very similar in all three cases as explained at the end of this page.

 ## Generator for an 'Entity' command